apache/fury/docs/protocols/xlang_object_graph_spec.md

 Schema evolution have similar format as schema consistent mode for object except:

-- For this object type itself, `schema consistent` mode will write type by id/name, but `schema evolution` mode will write type field names, types and other meta too, see [Type meta](#type-meta).
+- For the object type, `schema consistent` mode will write type by id only, but `schema evolution` mode will write type consisting of field names, types and other meta too, see [Type meta](#type-meta).
 - Type meta of `final custom type` needs to be written too, because peers may not have this type defined.

 ### Type